407-610-2417

 • Click on the SERP Features filter

-• Select AI Overview from the dropdown
+• Select AI Overviews from the dropdown

-• Look through the keywords
+• Look through the related keywords

 AI Overview in SERP Features filter